Ohio has some of the most beautiful birds, including various herons.

 Herons come in various sizes, from small to large, and populate lakes, ponds, and marshes all over Ohio’s diverse ecosystems.
 Have you ever seen the types of herons in Ohio?

-Did you know that different types of herons in Ohio can be commonly seen in the state?
+Did you know that different types of herons can be commonly seen in Ohio?
 Herons are a group of long-legged freshwater and coastal birds with a wide range worldwide.

 Herons have been spotted in Ohio’s neighborhoods, wetlands, rivers, and lakes.
 They are revered for their graceful presence and are characterized by their long necks and sharp bills.

-Our article will discuss the different types of herons in Ohio, as well as the distinguishing characteristics of each one.
+Our article will discuss the different types of herons in Ohio and their distinguishing characteristics.

 1. Great Blue Heron

-The Great Blue Heron is starting our list of types of herons in Ohio.
-It is a species of heron found in the wetlands of Ohio.
+The Great Blue Heron is the first species of heron on our list of Ohio herons.
+It is a species found in Ohio’s wetlands.

-The Great Blue Heron can be easily identified by its long and lanky legs and its blue-gray feathers, often highlighted with bold streaks.
+The Great Blue Heron is easily identified by its long and lanky legs and blue-gray feathers, which are often highlighted with bold streaks.

-They can grow quite large and have wingspans that measure up to six feet wide!
+They can grow quite large and have wingspans up to six feet wide!

 Ohio’s majestic types of herons mainly feed on fish but will also take small mammals, reptiles, and even invertebrates.